kunder-lab/cordova-plugin-kunder-android-shortcuts/README.md

 });
 ````

 It is possible that getSelectedShortcut returns a response with null action.
-If this happends you shoud ignore it.
+If this happens you should ignore it.
+As a recomendation, you should call getSelectedShortcut when "resume" event is called.

 ## License
 [MIT License](https://github.com/kunder-lab/cordova-plugin-kunder-android-shortcuts/blob/master/LICENSE)